Dr Eka Ikpe is a Senior Lecturer in Development Economics in Africa and the Deputy Director of the African Leadership Centre at King’s College London.

-Eka is a member of the Association for the Advancement of African Women Economists, International Initiative for Promoting Political Economy and the African Security Sector Network.
+She is a member of the Association for the Advancement of African Women Economists, International Initiative for Promoting Political Economy and the African Security Sector Network.
+She is also a member of the research advisory group for Women for Women International.

 - Agriculture, energy, industrialisation and economic development